rothgar/justingarrison.com/content/blog/2023-12-30-amazons-silent-sacking.md

 Amazon is an operationally strong company.
 Much stronger than any company I’ve worked for before.

-But those operational practices depend on people.
+But those operations all depend on people.
 When people are eliminated to raise the stock price bar, operational practices suffer.

 ## Amazon won’t fire me

-On September 1st, 2023 I was told by my skip level manager and VP that my team and an adjacent team were being eliminated.
+On September 1st, 2023 I was told by my skip level manager and VP that my team and an adjacent team was being eliminated.
 They claimed we all did such good work that they wanted us to remain at Amazon.
 "We still have a job, just not a role."